raganato/BabelMorph/README.md

 Stay tuned for the release of BabelMorph in other languages!

 ### NEWS:
-BabelMorph includes the inflection from the [UniMorph project](http://ckirov.github.io/UniMorph/)!
+Now BabelMorph, additionally, includes the inflection from the [UniMorph project](http://ckirov.github.io/UniMorph/)!
 You can download the new index (UniMorphIndex-v1.0.zip) from [here](https://drive.google.com/file/d/0B-Ba2nFPJEUCMWE3bk9wbHBTTDQ/view?usp=sharing) ~259MB.
 Just change the path in the babelmorph.properties file (inside the config folder) to use it.
 The index contains word inflections for **166** languages, covering nouns, verbs and adjectives.